The holiday season is here. More than ever, shoppers turn to online shopping to shop for gifts and decorations.

 Online shopping has its perks, but there are also risks involved.
-It’s important to know how to shop safely online this holiday season to ensure your credit card and personal identifying information is not obtained by criminals.
+Knowing how to shop safely online this holiday season is essential to ensure your credit card and personal identifying information stays out of the wrong hands.

 Here is some advice to make your online shopping experience a secure one: